Generative AI Tools Available at UW–Madison

 Q: Are my prompts used to train these tools?

-A: When using Copilot or Gemini and you sign in with your UW account, vendors apply enterprise terms that are different from public consumer tools.
-Campus guidance explains how your prompts/outputs are handled for each service.
+A: When using Copilot, Gemini, or Workspace Studio and you sign in with your UW account, vendors apply enterprise terms that are different from public consumer tools.
+Campus guidance explains how your prompts and outputs are handled for each service.
 See the Generative AI Services page for details before entering any sensitive content.

 Q: Can I upload a confidential spreadsheet or patient data?

-A: Usually no. Most tools here are for public/internal data only.
-Secure Zoom may be used with restricted/HIPAA when allowed and configured.
-Always check the Generative AI Services page and follow your unit’s rules.
+A: Usually no. Most tools here are for public and internal data only.
+Secure Zoom and Webex AI Assistant may be used with restricted or HIPAA data when allowed and configured.
+Always check the Generative AI Services page and follow your unit's rules.

 Q: Do these tools replace human review?